mhartington/mhartington.github.io/content/post/ionic2-external-libraries.md

 +++

-Now that Ionic 2 is out in beta, a lot of people have finally set some time aside to give it a shot and investigate everything if has to offer.
-But with this all the improvements that Ionic 2 and Angular 2 bring, it's a fairly different style of developing that what people were used to before.
-Everything has to be imported now instead of expecting them to be global, it can be trick to figure out how to integrate with other libraries.
+Now that Ionic 2 is out in beta, people are setting aside some time to give it a shot and investigate everything it has to offer.
+Ionic 2 and Angular 2 bring a lot of improvements, but it's a fairly different style of developing that what people were used to before.
+Now, since everything needs to be imported and libraries aren’t global, it can be tricky to figure out how to integrate with other libraries.

 ### NPM all the things

-One change that people will face is how to add third-party-libraries, such as Lodash.
-With V2, we've moved over to NPM for all our package management.
-So for our case, if we had a project setup, we can just install Lodash though npm's CLI
+So, how do you add third-party-libraries, such as Lodash?
+In Ionic 22, we've moved over to NPM for all our package management.
+So for our case, if we had a project setup, we could just install Lodash though npm's CLI.

 ```bash
 $ ionic start myApp --v2 --ts